aditsrivastava4/Linux-Configure-Project/README.md

     * UFW is configured allow incoming on port 2200 (Custom SSH port).
     * UFW is configured allow outgoing on all ports.

-## Apache Configuration

-Apache is configured to serve two **WSGI** applications.
-* Item Catalog Application
-* Neighbourhood Map Application

-By creating different process group for each application.